CyberFlameGO/cheatsheets/openssl.md

-# OpenSSL
+# OpenSSL Cheatsheet

 > Security is a good thing.
+Web security in particular.

 ## Create Self-Signed Certificate
 ```bash